 Will my donation be tax-deductible?

 GiveWell (a.k.a.
 The Clear Fund) is a federally-recognized tax-exempt 501(c)(3) organization.
-We are able to make grants for the support of our recommended charities, and US donors are able to take tax deductions for donations to GiveWell to the extent permitted by US tax laws.
+US donors are able to take tax deductions for donations to GiveWell to the extent permitted by US tax laws.
+In addition, GiveWell is able to make grants to our recommended charities.
+Please note that donations to GiveWell are irrevocable and donor requests to grant donations to our recommended charities are subject to our approval (more details on GiveWell's approval process here).

 - UK donors can make tax-deductible contributions to some of our recommended charities, many of which are UK-based (see below for more information).
 UK donors wishing to give to a GiveWell-recommended charity not listed below may contact firstname.lastname@example.org for additional assistance.